 Monument Valley Road Trip

 Why road trip to Monument Valley?
-Because, well…there’s really no other way to get there.
-Monument Valley is about 300+ miles from any major city ~ including the nearest airports, which are in Albuquerque, New Mexico & Durango, Colorado.
+Because…there’s really no other way to get there.
+It’s about 300+ miles from any major city ~ including the nearest airports, which are in Albuquerque, New Mexico & Durango, Colorado.
 From there, it’s still hundreds of road tripping miles to reach Monument Valley.

 The Good News About Monument Valley = It’s 300+ Miles from Civilization

-The Bad News About Monument Valley = It’s 300+ Miles from Civilization
+The Bad News = It’s 300+ Miles from Civilization

-The road leading up to Monument Valley will give you views like this..
+The road leading up to Monument Valley gives you this view.

 Getting Oriented

 Monument Valley is located on the border of Utah & Arizona.
-The Visitor’s Center is located on the Arizona side, as is the start to the 17-mile, dirt-road loop that takes you right past the towering monoliths of Monument Valley.
-Wherever you started your Monument Valley road trip, this 17-mile drive will be the pinnacle of your trip.
+The Visitor’s Center is located on the Arizona side, as is the start to the 17-mile, dirt-road loop that takes you past the valley’s towering monoliths.

 Drive right past huge monoliths and sweeping desert vistas.